QubitPi/management-blogs/docs/_posts/2021-03-29-janusgraph.md

 {:toc}

 > ⚠️ The official JanusGraph Doc is **so horribly written**. **Their Docker image sucks and doesn't work at all**.
-> Instead, you would find this post much more helpful than any other sources, because it
+> Instead, you would find this post much more helpful on getting yourself up to speed with JanusGraph than any other
+> sources, because it
 >
 > * combines useful information from various sources and filter out stupid time-wasting texts
 > * provides copy-and-paste instructions on spinning up a perfect JanusGraph server instance for you to play with